 “While my company and the museum have distinct missions, both are important

 contributors to our society.
 This is why I believe that the politicization of every aspect of public life, including commercial organizations and cultural institutions, is not productive or healthy.”

-This is not the first time in the recent past that people have taken it upon themselves to keep the art world ‘clean’.
-The protests against Kanders take place in the wake of the recent ostracisation of members from the Sackler Trust, following the opioid scandal.
-Looking back to last year, several New York based museums refused to accept money linked to the crown prince of Saudi Arabia, following the alleged assassination of journalist Jamal Khashoggi.
+This isn’t the first time in the recent past that people have taken it upon themselves to keep art ‘clean’.
+Protests against Warren Kanders take place in the wake of the recent ostracisation of members from the Sackler Trust.
+The Sacklers have been accused of fueling the opioid epidemic in America.
+Also, last year several New York based museums refused to accept money linked to the crown prince of Saudi Arabia.
+This was due to his alleged involvement in the assassination of journalist Jamal Khashoggi.

 As museums, artists and collectors wake up and begin to ask pertinent questions about leadership and funding, we wonder what other dirt may be discovered beneath the surface.

 To read more on facts and opinions, visit Art Market & You.